kasperisager/bundstreg/README.md

 Check if a predicate returns truthy for all elements of an array.

-> _Note:_ Iteration stop as soon as an element is found for which the predicate returns falsy.
+> **Note:** Iteration stops as soon as an element is found for which the predicate returns falsy.

 **Parameters**